 Coverage will narrow for both systems through fiscal 2025 (year-end June 30) because of rising costs, planned borrowing and the authority's commitment to a 4% revenue growth limit through fiscal 2025.
+The revenue limit is pursuant to the system leases and can only be circumvented in limited scenarios, including to meet the rate covenant.
+The authority plans to grow revenue faster starting in fiscal 2026; revenue from wholesale water and sewer charges are forecast to grow annually by 7.5% and 5.5%, respectively from fiscal 2026 through fiscal 2029.

-The revenue limit sunsets in fiscal 2026 and the authority then plans to grow its water and sewer budgets by 6% and 5%, respectively, in fiscal 2026.
-The authority projects 1.2x total debt service coverage for both water and sewer revenue bonds in fiscal 2024 and 1.3x coverage for both systems for unaudited fiscal 2023 (see exhibit 2).
-The system could outperform management's projections.
-The narrowing coverage in fiscal 2024 and 2025 does not assume any savings from its current tender refunding bonds.
+The authority projects roughly 1.2x total debt service coverage for both water and sewer revenue bonds in fiscal 2024.
+Coverage was about 1.3x for sewer and 1.4x for both water in fiscal 2023 (see exhibit 4).